Kl3XY/SPIAZUBI_Rezeptdatenbank/README.md

 Once the query is loaded, Press F5 to execute it.
 With the execution of the script, the database is complete and filled with placeholder information.

-### 4. Program.
-Inside the Program is the Codebase for the Database Program.
-You are free to change it and re-release it non-commercially.

-Now open the solution via Visual Studio and press F5.
-If everything is correctly done, the Program should connect and you should be able to use it.
+### 3. Download the newest Release
+1. Download the newest version of the Program.
+2. And execute the .exe file under .net6.0
+3. If everything is set up correctly, the program should display it's main menu.

 ## Apprenticeship related stuff
 ![grafik](https://github.com/Kl3XY/SPIAZUBI_Rezeptdatenbank/assets/147717328/689150bd-bfc6-47ab-9aab-c9b621ec873c)